strategineer/personal-website/content/books/2022-04-15/index.md

 books/tags:
     - "non-fiction"
     - "philosophy"
 summary: "The Pig That Wants to Be Eaten offers one hundred philosophical thought-experiments.
-To get the most out of it, you might want to pull it out and discuss a thought-experimet with some friends because the book doesn't do much more than present the thought-experiments one after the other without thinking about it too much."
+To get the most out of it, you might want to pull it out and discuss a thought-experiment with some friends because the book doesn't do much more than present the thought-experiments one after the other."
 ---